Our SENDCo is: Vicki Richardson.

 How our setting creates learning and development opportunities for individual children with SEND:

-Through careful planning, the Senco works closely with the keyworker to differentiate the activities and resources, and strategies are put in place to support and enable the child to participate in the activities and experiences at their level of learning and development.
-For children with SEND this may take the form of visual strategies, Now and Then board, Talking photo album, specialist materials held in the setting or from our Senco.
+Through careful planning, the SENDCo works closely with the keyworker to differentiate the activities and resources, and strategies are put in place to support and enable the child to participate in the activities and experiences at their level of learning and development.
+For children with SEND this may take the form of visual strategies, Now and Then board, Talking photo album, specialist materials held in the setting or from our SENDCo.

 How our setting works in partnership with parents/carers.

 How our setting supports the well being of young children with SEND: